(UPDATED) Ordering in from Singapore's Hong Kong Zhai House of Dim Sum

 We also changed for a steamed char siew rice roll and ordered an extra steamed prawn rice roll.
 We'll probably only order the prawn variety the next time round, not because the char siew version wasn't good, but we found the prawns really fresh and paired really well with the soft rice rolls and salty sauce.

-There are another two items we'd forgo the next time, which is the BBQ pork buns and phoenix claw (chicken feet), not that they weren't tasty but we found them quite ordinary and there are more delicious items to order.
+There are another two items we'd forgo the next time, which is the BBQ pork buns, lotus paste with egg yolk buns and phoenix claw (chicken feet), not that they weren't tasty but we found them quite ordinary and there are more delicious items to order.

 Hong Kong Zhai operates out of it's central kitchen in Bedok North, so you can't actually dine there.
-But it delivers at $15 per trip.
-We found that a little expensive, so we had picked up our food instead.
-The online website charges you for delivery when you order, but you can indicate that you would like to pick up the food, and upon confirmation of order, the delivery fee will be refunded to your credit card.
+But it delivers at around $16 per trip.
+We found that a little expensive, so we opted for self-collection.

 Disclaimer: We paid for our food, and my opinions and reviews here are strictly my and my family’s own.